-- almost 200 years since term "greenhouse effect" was introduced and Earth's energy balance was considered a main driver of climate, - almost 150 years from first measurements of properties of greenhouse gases, - more than 100 years from the first calculations of temperature effect of CO2 doubling, - over 55 years from formulation of first modern radiative transfer / circulation models, - over 25 years from successive applications of global climate models... -we talk and deliver the message but it is not enough to avoid catastrophe.
+- almost 200 years since term "greenhouse effect" was introduced and Earth's energy balance was considered a main driver of climate,

+- almost 150 years from first measurements of properties of greenhouse gases, over 25 years from successive applications of global climate models... we talk and deliver the message but it is not enough to avoid catastrophe.